 More from Billboard

-All songs in the top 10 of the latest Global Excl.
-U.S. chart, which reflects the Dec.
+All songs in the top 10 of the latest Global 200, which reflects the Dec.
 30-Jan.
-5 tracking week, vault in rank as holiday hits melt away.
-(The only seasonal songs on the newest survey are Mariah Carey’s “All I Want for Christmas Is You,” which tumbles from No. 1, where it has spent eight total weeks over the last three holiday seasons, to No. 169, and Wham!’s “Last Christmas,” down from its No. 2 high to No. 190.)
+5 tracking week, bound in rank as holiday hits retreat.
+(The only seasonal song on the newest chart is Mariah Carey’s “All I Want for Christmas Is You,” which falls from No. 1, where it has spent 13 total weeks over the last three holiday seasons, to No. 167.)

 The Billboard Global 200 and Billboard Global Excl.
 U.S. charts, which began in September 2020, rank songs based on streaming and sales activity culled from more than 200 territories around the world, as compiled by Luminate.
 The Global 200 is inclusive of worldwide data and the Global Excl.
 U.S. chart comprises data from territories excluding the U.S.

 Chart ranks are based on a weighted formula incorporating official-only streams on both subscription and ad-supported tiers of audio and video music services, as well as download sales, the latter of which reflect purchases from full-service digital music retailers from around the world, with sales from direct-to-consumer (D2C) sites excluded from the charts’ calculations.